All Lehigh classes will be taught remotely for the 2020 spring and summer semesters.

 - If you want students to post their own response before seeing other students’ responses, select “Q & A Forum” under Forum Type.
 To deepen student-student interaction, give students a deadline to post their response, a second deadline to post a response to three classmates, and a third deadline for the original poster to post a follow-up summary that addresses the three responses.

-- You don't need to respond to every student's post but you should be aware of the discussion and give some kind of feedback.
-For example, you can refer to and respond to select discussion posts in your Lecture.
+- You don't need to respond to every student's post but you should keep up to speed on the discussion by spot checking various posts.
+It is a good idea to give some kind of feedback, even if you only select a few posts and a few responses and write/record your thoughts on them.
+For example, in your next lecture, you can refer to and respond to select discussion posts calling attention to specific things students said.
 Or you can respond once-a-week to each student's summary post.
 Or, if you prefer not to post in the discussion forum, you can assign a separate writing assignment that challenges students to build on the online discussion--then give feedback on that assignment as you would on an essay or paper.

 - Promote productive discussions by posting discussion forum guidelines and making participation part of the course grade.